 No, but please send us your child's attendance and re-enroll with each grade level placement.
 It's common for students to have less than the required number of hours and days of attendance with mid-term grade changes, but your child must have maintained regular attendance to be eligible for re-enrollment.

 - When will my attendance record be due?

-Your attendance record will be due one year from your child's term start date or upon grade level completion, which ever comes first.
+Your attendance record will be due one year from your child's term start date or on grade level completion, whichever comes first.
 We'll email you a reminder about a month before the end of your child's school term.
-We'll send you a reminder post card, too, if you'd like.
+We'll send you a reminder post card, too, if requested.

 - What if I later want my child on a typical public school schedule?

 Provided your child maintained regular attendance, you are welcome to re-enroll to establish a new school term.